ase-sharif/monkeyStressTest/README.md

 # monkeyStressTest

 Bash script to run stress test with monkey tools

 ## How to run

-To run monkeyStressTest follow step belows:
+To run monkeyStressTest, follow step belows:

 1. Install `aapt`
 2. run command `chmod a+x monkeyStressTest.sh`